Group actions on contractible $2$-complexes I: A moduli of representations of

 If $\oneComplex$ is a connected $G$-graph, there is a group extension

-which is most easily defined by lifting the action of $G$ to the universal cover $\wt{X}$ of $X$.
+which is most easily defined by lifting the action of $G$ to the universal cover $\wt{\oneComplex}$ of $\oneComplex$.
 In this section we construct a moduli $\MM$ of representations of the group extension $\Gamma$ and study its properties (note that we are using the word \textit{moduli} in a rather informal way, meaning a geometric object whose points correspond to certain representations of $\Gamma$).
-The starting point to construct $\MM$ is a result in Bass--Serre theory due to K.S.~Brown~\cite{BrownPresentations}. \begin{theorem}[Brown] Let $X$ be obtained from a $G$-graph $\oneComplex$ by attaching $m$ orbits of $2$-cells along (the orbits of) the closed edge paths $\omega_1,\ldots,\omega_m$ based at a vertex $v_0$.
+The starting point to construct $\MM$ is a result in Bass--Serre theory due to K.S.~Brown which provides (at the price of making some choices) a much more concrete description of $\Gamma$ that allows us to work with it~\cite{BrownPresentations}. \begin{theorem}[Brown] Let $X$ be obtained from a $G$-graph $\oneComplex$ by attaching $m$ orbits of $2$-cells along (the orbits of) the closed edge paths $\omega_0,\ldots,\omega_k$ based at a vertex $v_0$.
 Then there is a group extension

 where the maps $\overline{\inclusionBrown}$ and $\overline{\phi}$ are given by factoring through the quotient. \end{theorem} In order to describe Brown's construction of $\Gamma$ and the maps $\inclusionBrown$ and $\phi$ we need some choices.
 By admissibility of the action, the group $G$ acts on the set of oriented edges.
 If $e$ is an oriented edge, the same $1$-cell with the opposite orientation is denoted by $e^{-1}$.
 Each oriented edge $e$ has a \textit{source} $s(e)$ and a \textit{target} $t(e)$.
 For each $1$-cell of $\oneComplex$ we choose a preferred orientation in such a way that these orientations are preserved by $G$.
 This determines a set $P$ of oriented edges.
 We choose a \textit{tree of representatives} for $\oneComplex/G$.
 That is, a tree $T\subset \oneComplex$ such that the vertex set $V$ of $T$ is a set of representatives of $\oneComplex^{(0)}/G$.
 Such tree always exists and the $1$-cells of $T$ are inequivalent modulo $G$.
-We give an orientation to the $1$-cells of $T$ so that they are elements of $P$.
+We give an orientation to the $1$-cells of $T$ so that they belong to $P$.
 We also choose a set of representatives $E$ of $P/G$ in such a way that $s(e)\in V$ for every $e\in E$ and such that each oriented edge of $T$ is in $E$.
 If $e$ is an oriented edge, the unique element of $V$ that is equivalent to $t(e)$ modulo $G$ will be denoted by $w(e)$.
 For every $e\in E$ we fix an element $g_e\in G$ such that $t(e)=g_e\cdot w(e)$.
 If $e\in T$, we specifically choose $g_e=1$.
 Then

 where $F(x_e\tq e\in E )$ is the free group with basis $\{x_e\tq e\in E\}$ and $\llangle R \rrangle$ denotes the normal subgroup generated by the set $R$ of relations of the following two types: \begin{enumerate}[label=(\roman*)] \item $x_e=1$ if $e\in T$, and